TortoiseGit/TortoiseGit/Languages/README.txt

 character.

-Character sequences such as "%i", "%d", "%ld", "%I64d", "%u" and "%.1f" (will be substituted by a number each) and "%s" (will be substituded by a string/text) MUST be included in the SAME ORDER as in the original text (otherwise the program will crash at run-time).
+Character sequences such as "%i", "%d", "%ld", "%I64d", "%u" and "%.1f" (will be substituted by a number each) and "%s" (will be substituted by a string/text) MUST be included in the SAME ORDER as in the original text (otherwise the program will crash at run-time).
 These sequences are called "format specifiers" (see